arcus-azure/arcus.webapi/docs/preview/features/correlation.md

             // Configuration on operation parent ID request header (`Request-Id`).
             // ------------------------------------------------------------------

-            // Whether to extract the operation parent ID from the incoming request (default: false).
+            // Whether to extract the operation parent ID from the incoming request (default: true).
-            // More information on operation ID and operation parent ID, see [this documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation). options.UpstreamService.ExtractFromRequest = true;
+            // More information on operation ID and operation parent ID, see [this documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation). options.UpstreamService.ExtractFromRequest = false;

             // The header that will contain the operation parent ID in the HTTP request (default: Request-Id). options.UpstreamService.OperationParentIdHeaderName = "x-request-id";